+Lee Lozano was born in 1930 a Newark, United States, and died in 1999 in Dallas, United Staes.
 “Seek the extreme; that’s where you’ll find the action’ is the motto of Lee Lozano, a central figure of the 1960s New York art scene.
 Her life and work are characterised by a desire to conceptually review her entire artistic position and take subversive political positions, which edge on masochism.
 Lozano’s brief career was marked by a strong criticism of discrimination in the male-dominated art world.
 Her work sits halfway between minimalism and conceptual art, and consists of painting, sculpture and drawing.
 She often represents instruments such as screwdrivers, bolts, saws, hammers – modern attributes of male power.
 In 1971 Lee Lozano began a new artistic piece (The Boycott Piece), which is based on a self-destructive act: it has only to do with men, given that women have no power.
 She decided to no longer speak to women and, shortly after, she retreated definitively from the artistic scene.

-Lee Lozano’s works have previously been exhibited at Punta della Dogana in “Mapping the studio: Artists from François Pinault’s collection” (2009-2011), in "Slip of the Tongue" (2015-2016) and "Luogo e Segni" (2019).
+Lee Lozano’s works have been exhibited at Punta della Dogana in “Mapping the Studio: Artists from François Pinault’s collection” (2009-2011), in "Slip of the Tongue" (2015-2016), "Luogo e Segni" (2019) and "Untitled, 2020", (2020).